fetzerch/xbmc/project/cmake/README.md

-# Kodi CMake based buildsystem
+# Kodi CMake based buildsystem - User Guide

-This files describes Kodi's CMake based buildsystem.
+This file describes Kodi's CMake based buildsystem.
 CMake is a cross-platform tool for generating makefiles as well as project files used by IDEs.

 The current version of the buildsystem is capable of building and packaging